1. Home

 Who can get the vaccine

-Pneumococcal vaccination is recommended and free for people who are at greater risk of complications.
-People who are not listed below must pay to receive this vaccine.
+People for whom vaccination is not recommended must pay to get this vaccine.
 To find out how much this vaccine costs, contact your medical clinic or pharmacy.
 These people will not receive a refund for this vaccine.

 The number of doses and the vaccine vary with a person’s age and health.